Gunman opens fire on Brooklyn subway; at least 10 shot - NewsBreak

 No transit workers were physically hurt, according to their union.
 Besides gunshot wounds, the injured riders were treated for smoke inhalation, shrapnel and panic.

-Adams, a Democrat a little over 100 days into his term, has made cracking down on crime — especially on the subways — a focus of his early administration, pledging to send more police officers into stations and platforms for regular patrols.
-It wasn’t immediately clear whether officers were already inside the station when the shootings occurred.
+The incident happened on a subway line that runs through south Brooklyn in a neighborhood predominantly home to Hispanic and Asian communities and about a 15-minute train ride to Manhattan.
+Local schools, including Sunset Park High School across the street from the station, were locked down.

-Danny Mastrogiorgio of Brooklyn had just dropped his son off at school when he saw a crush of panicked passengers, some of them wounded, running up the stairway at the nearby 25th Street station.
+Danny Mastrogiorgio of Brooklyn had just dropped his son off at school when he saw a crush of passengers, some of them wounded, running up the subway stairway at the nearby 25th Street station in panic.
 At least two had visible leg injuries, he said.

 “It was insane,” he told the AP.
 “No one knew exactly what was going on.”